Eamonbaloun/PC-Beginners-Guide/README.md

 ### 1. Picking Parts

-Now that you have an idea of what you'll need to build a PC, it's time to pick some parts. ([Refer to this video if you need a quick refresher](https://www.youtube.com/watch?v=imxVMrp9hdg))
+Now that you know what you'll need to build a PC, it's time to choose some parts. ([Refer to this video if you need a quick refresher](https://www.youtube.com/watch?v=imxVMrp9hdg))

 - **Determining Gaming Resolution and Refresh Rate**
   - Before choosing parts, identify the resolution and refresh rate you aim to game at. ([Refer to this video for an explanation](https://www.youtube.com/watch?v=J50c82iC0PU))